CIDS-484-Spring-2022/GoblinSlayer/README.md

 Game Description

+You can find the Code: Capstone -> Asset -> Scripts.
+Any file that has the '.cs' are files containing codes You can find the Video: Milestone 2

 For our Senior Capstone Project we decided to develop a top-down view, 2-D game based off the popular anime "Goblin Slayer" using C# on VisualStudios.
 All the animations and codes will then be processed through an application called Unity.
 Unity is a development platform that we will be using to help us develop this game.